 Manage co-sell opportunities in Partner Center

-Take advantage of co-sell opportunities.
-Co-sell opportunities are a collaboration of multiple parties to sell products that meet a customer need.
-This article will help you understand how you can use the power of Co-sell in Partner Center to effectively co-sell and acquire new customers.
+As a Microsoft Partner, you can now take complete advantage of co-sell opportunities.
+A co-sell opportunity is a collaboration of multiple parties to sell products that meet a customer's need.
+This article will help you understand how you can use the power of co-sell in Partner Center to effectively co-sell and acquire new customers.

 Types of Co-sell opportunities

 Private deal – This is when a partner decides to work independently on a deal that has been created in Partner Center.
-Partners have the option to invite Microsoft sellers after creating the deal to make it a collaborative selling activity.
-The details of the deal are not shared with Microsoft sales team until the time Microsoft sales help is explicitly sought by the partner.
+Partners can give visibility to Microsoft sales team or invite Microsoft sellers seeking active help after creating the deal.
+The details of the deal are not shared with Microsoft sales team until the time partners explicitly select yes for the question "Would you like Microsoft sellers to view this deal?" or request Microsoft sales team help by choosing one of the options for the question "Identify the kind of help that you need from Microsoft?".

 Solution Assessment (SA) – These types of deals can be created only by a set of partners who are vetted by the solution assessments business team for performing technology assessments for customers using or planning to use Microsoft technologies.

-Private deals, even though they are not truly collaborative, are included here to provide an easy path to upgrade any pipeline deal in to a co-sell opportunity in any non-terminal stage (won, lost, declined and expired).
+Private deals, even though they are not truly collaborative, are included in the co-sell opportunities tab to provide an easy path to upgrade any pipeline deal in to a co-sell opportunity in any non-terminal stage (won, lost, declined and expired).

 To access the Co-sell section, follow these steps: